What’s the why behind your food choices? What voices drive your eating behaviors?

 It’s evident that the intuitive eater still takes into account nutrition but does so from a place of nourishment versus deprivation.
 The intuitive eater is in alignment with positive self-talk, fruitful ground for positive action.

 Your intuitive voice is like a supportive best friend looking out for your heart.
 When you’re about to fall for another bad boy, she reminds you, “Remember last time that boy broke your heart?”
 Your intuitive voice is looking out for your well-being, too, except it sounds like, “Hey girl, remember how hangry you felt last time you skipped lunch?”

 I’m here to help you challenge the food police!
-Contact me to set up a free discovery call!
+Schedule your free discovery call today!